 Thailand had closed their borders in late March, a state of emergency and curfews were imposed and this was recently extended to until the end of June.
 Large gatherings are banned.
 Essential businesses are open but there is a ban on entertainment areas and similar businesses.

 All commercial flights coming into Thailand are currently banned to curb the spread of coronavirus until at least 30 June.
 Social distancing measures are still in place.
 Bangkok Airways has resumed some domestic flights with more domestic routes to be added in June.

 Shopping malls, barbershops and hair salons have been allowed to reopen across Turkey from the beginning of May, with enhanced safety and hygiene measures in place.
 Turkey's senior citizens and youth who were confined to their homes are allowed for short spells for the first time in weeks.

 From May 23, intercity and international communications were resumed, domestic tourism will be restored, hotels that have a "health certificate" and are located far from the city center will be opened.

 Turkish Airlines plans to gradually resume flights from June and this will take four months to return to near full operation.
 International flights are restricted, domestic flights are still suspended and inter-city travel is allowed under restrictions.
 From 27 May hotels and restaurants were permitted to open.
 All passengers who meet Turkish immigration rules are permitted entry to Turkey from 12 June.

-Disclaimer: changes in local policies are continuously unwrapping, and we will keep updating the list with more destinations and details.
-In the meantime, we recommend you to check the official websites of the local authorities for the most up-to-date travel information.
-As much as we would love to encourage you to plan your next trips, in the current situation, we urge you to be conscious about the consequences and consider risks involved.
+Disclaimer: changes in local policies are continuously developing, and we will keep updating the list with more destinations and details.
+In the meantime, we recommend checking out the official websites of the local authorities for the most up-to-date travel information.
+As much as we would love to encourage you to plan your upcoming trips, in the current situation, we urge you to be more conscious about the consequences and consider the risks involved.